anquanscan/sec-tools/README.md

 [Addon](https://github.com/ClearURLs/Addon): ClearURLs is an add-on based on the new WebExtensions technology and will automatically remove tracking elements from URLs to help protect your privacy.
 [ArchStrike](https://github.com/ArchStrike/ArchStrike): An Arch Linux repository for security professionals and enthusiasts.
 Done the Arch Way and optimized for i686, x86_64, ARMv6, ARMv7 and ARMv8.
 [BinAbsInspector](https://github.com/KeenSecurityLab/BinAbsInspector): BinAbsInspector: Vulnerability Scanner for Binaries
 [plexiglass](https://github.com/enochkan/plexiglass): A PyTorch toolbox for adversarial attack and deepfake detection research.
+[ForceReset](https://github.com/Fweak/ForceReset): Simple Tool to Temp Disable Discord Accounts | Force them to Reset their password